fbpx

 You’ll find something for everyone among these local trails, from icons to less-crowded alternatives, where you can satisfy the ambitious visitors or torture the ones driving you crazy.

 Walk the paved paths through the Gateway Rocks at Garden of the Gods and take in the spectacular views.
 You won’t be alone; there’s good reason millions visit the world-famous park.
-It’s a must-see for every out -of-town visitor, and it’s friendly to those from sea level.
+But there’s lots of parking, and Garden of the Gods is a must-see for every out -of-town visitor, and it’s friendly to those from sea level.

 You can get a full-quality nature experience and pick your level of effort on the well-marked, 27 miles of looping trails in Cheyenne Mountain State Park.
 The open lower meadows are perfect for catching warming winter sun.
 Plus you can warm up in the nature center.